tibssy/Kivy-Android-Camera/README.md

 # Kivy-Android-Camera

-To Compile it, need to have Android SDK Tools revision 14 or newer.
+To Compile it, need to have Android SDK Tools revision 14 or newer installed.
 To set up enviroment, watch my tutorial video on YouTube: https://www.youtube.com/watch?v=c4tuSxSoERY